blazium-engine/blazium-docs/tutorials/audio/audio_streams.rst

     See :ref:`Audio playback in the Exporting for the Web documentation <doc_exporting_for_web_audio_playback>` for details.

-Godot allows for 3D audio streams that enter a specific Area3D node to send dry and wet audio to separate buses.
+Blazium allows for 3D audio streams that enter a specific Area3D node to send dry and wet audio to separate buses.
 This is useful when you have several reverb configurations for different types of rooms.
 This is done by enabling this type of reverb in the **Reverb Bus** section of the Area3D's properties: